gcallah/work/chaps/intro.md

 Posited in her treatise *The Human Condition* (1958), her distinctions between labor, work, and action offer a typology of the human effort we call work.
 This chapter provides an overview of Arendt's categories of

+## Oakeshott

+In this titular poetic Oakeshottian phrase is contained a view of human life which does not prioritize practical existence (including labor), but rather employs poetic imagining and philosophical exploration as ways of superseding it without negating it ("the splendors of the firmament of time may be eclipsed but are extinguished not").
+This essay explores the relevance of Oakeshott's arresting phrase, "the deadliness of doing,"1 to the theme of this edited volume on the place of labor in a human life.
+The steps in this exploration include:

+(1) Oakeshott's view of the limited place of all practical activity in a human life, distinguished from the view, for example, of a materialist philosopher such as Karl Marx that all human thought and abstraction is derivative from practical considerations;

+(2) Oakeshott's view that the most intelligent approach to human satisfaction is to nurture a life which as much as possible engages in activity which can be done largely for its own sake, rather than for some other, external benefit;
+that this is an intelligent approach to living because it mirrors the structure of human experience which is creative or poetic rather than prosaic; and how Oakeshott's view on the meaning of activity done for its own sake compares and contrasts with the views of Aristotle and Montaigne (one of Oakeshott's "heroes");

+(3) a discussion of the importance of ritualistic practices as an intelligent approach to achieving necessary and unavoidable practical outcomes in a less burdensome (and less "deadly") fashion, since rituals arguably are practices most amendable to being performed for their own sake, while also yielding some residual practical benefits;